ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 #### Further general states:
 * **ADDITIONAL_INFO**: *array* - an array of datapoints, that will be displayed at the bottom of the info-dialog
-* **URL**: CONSTANT *string* - this url will be opened as iframe inside the dialog
+* **URL**: CONSTANT or DATAPOINT *string* - this url will be opened as iframe inside the dialog
-* **HTML**: CONSTANT *string* - this markup will be displayed inside the iframe, if no URL-Datapoint is specified
+* **HTML**: CONSTANT or DATAPOINT *string* - this markup will be displayed inside the iframe, if no URL-Datapoint is specified
-* **BACKGROUND_URL**: CONSTANT *string* - this url will be shown as background of the device-tile.
+* **BACKGROUND_URL**: CONSTANT or DATAPOINT *string* - this url will be shown as background of the device-tile.
 It is placed above the background-images, but you can configure it to be hidden, if the tile is active or inactive.
+Please have a further look at the widget-section of this manual
-* **BACKGROUND_HTML**: CONSTANT *string* - this markup will be displayed as background of the device-tile, if no BACKGROUND_URL is specified
+* **BACKGROUND_HTML**: CONSTANT or DATAPOINT *string* - this markup will be displayed as background of the device-tile, if no BACKGROUND_URL is specified
 * **BATTERY**: *boolean* - when true or *number* - when less than 10%, a little battery-empty-icon will be displayed
     * You can further customize the behaviour of the battery-icon in the options section 'BATTERY Empty Icon'
 * **ERROR**: *boolean* - when true, a little exclamation-mark-icon will be displayed